Frequently Asked Questions…

 Do we need an international drivers’ license?
 With a motorcycle endorsement ?

 - You do Not need an international driver’s license.

-- Your US. driver’s license will suffice, but it must include a motorcycle endorsement.
+- Your US. driver’s license will suffice, but it should include a motorcycle endorsement.

 Can U.S. travelers go to Havana for a few days before the ride starts, or stay a few days after the ride concludes?